iter8-tools/iter8/mkdocs/docs/contributing/guide.md

 The best ways to reach us with a question when contributing is to ask on:

-* the original GitHub issue
+* The original GitHub issue
 * `#development` channel in the [Iter8 slack workspace](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw)

 <!-- ## Pull Request Lifecycle